-Rolled flowers are the perfect addition to so many craft projects from shadow boxes, to cards to wall art.
-I wanted to make another free set of rolled flower SVG templates for everyone.
+Spiral paper flowers are the perfect addition to so many craft projects from shadow boxes, to cards to wall art.

-Recommend Materials and Templates for Rolled Paper Flowers
+Recommend Materials and Templates for Spiral Paper Flowers

 Cardstock – My favorite cardstock for rolled flowers is the Recollections 65lb line with colored cores.
-Here’s a few of my favorites:
+Here are a few of my favorites:

 - Assorted Starter Pack – Basic assorted colors, great starter pack, perfect weight for most papercraft projects